LEICA L.A. EXHIBIT: WORKSHEET

 EXHIBITING PRINT #10/10 EDITION

 A pastoral scene near the village of Kirindy in western Madagascar obscures the crisis facing the world’s 4th largest island.
-At the root of climate change, slash-and-burn deforestation, compounded by desperate agricultural practices, has brought severe consequences to Madagascar.
+At the root of climate change, the slash-and-burn deforestation, compounded by desperate agricultural practices, human activity has brought severe consequences to Madagascar.

 The villagers plow their newly claimed land at the base of a Baobab tree.
 These maternal trees, known as “Mother of The Forest,” stand as majestic survivors of their once-thriving forest.